Billund Airport: Development since the 2000s

 In 2014, Lego produced a limited Lego Architecture set of Billund Airport, which could only be bought in the departure hall's Lego store.
-In 2018, a new version of this set was released, again in limited quantities.
+In 2018, a new version of this set was released in limited quantities.

 A new terminal was slated to open in the fall of 2019.
 It cost more than 100 million Danish kroner.

-In late 2023, a theatre performance was installed at the airport.
+In late 2023, a theatre opened at the airport.